Lyquix/php-git-deploy/README.md

 ## Repository Setup

-All that is needed in your repository (BitBucket or GitHub) is to configure the Webhooks:
+If you are using a private repository you need to copy the public key to your repository:

+* In the directory `~/.ssh` you will find a `.pub` file.
+That's your public key.
+* Copy its contents
+* In both BitBucket and GitHub go to Settings > Deploy Keys (or Deployment Keys) > Add New
+* Enter a name for the key and paste the content of the `.pub` file.

+For both private and public repositories you need to configure the Webhooks:

-* Go to Settings > Webhooks > Add Webhook
+* In both BitBucket and GitHub go to Settings > Webhooks > Add Webhook
 * On URL (or Payload URL) enter the URL of the deploy script with your secret access token, for example: https://domain.com/deploy.php?t=ACCESS_TOKEN
 * Choose the specific events that would trigger this webhook.
 For BitBucket: Push, Pull Request - Merged.
 For GitHub: Push, Pull Request